manas12709/flocker/_posts/Mihir Final Retrospective/2025-02-26-featurereflection_and_selfgrade.md

 As of Sunday, March 2 at 2:20 AM, I am the leading contributor in the frontend, and 3rd highest in the backend with one of the most amount of lines added into our repository.

+In total, I have committed over 90 times this trimester.
+Averaging that out over 60 - 5 days of finals week, even including days I was sick/absent, this equates to about 1-2 commits per day.
+I think this is extremely steady and progressive work.

 My work has been good this trimester, however, there are definitely things to improve on.

 Other than the one occasion where I was off task, I truly do believe that I was a good student in class.
 Not only was I able to help a lot of my fellow classmates in not only this period and other periods during non school time, but I was also able to add a feature for all of my group members.